Free time in state parks

 Second weekend of June

-Dozens of parks are holding special events, such as bird and flower hikes and raptor and snake programs.
+Dozens of parks are holding special events, including archery, falconry, geocaching and snake programs.

 © Beth Gauper